Asmaathabet/Twitter-Sentiment-Analysis/README.md

 * Practical NLP pipeline development
 * Balanced sentiment prediction performance
 * Strong baseline model with room for advanced improvements
+* This implementation is based on a tutorial from GeeksforGeeks and was developed for practice purposes.

 ---